djh1997/proj324/docs/index.md

 ![TRL](TRLPROPODESED.png)

-I still believe I'm level 4, with aspects of level 5 according to this scale.
+The project fits this scale better and is also a level 4, with aspects of level 5 according to this scale.

 # Future Development

-My setup is mostly a proof of concept.
-For a full prototype/production model, I would use a chip with high IO rates like a DSLR image processing chip, with a low quality and high frame rate camera with a bare LCD.
+The current setup is mostly a proof of concept.
+For a full prototype/production model, A chip with high IO rates like a DSLR image processing chip, with a low quality and high frame rate camera with a bare LCD would be used to make the system run faster.

-Because of the image processing chip I would be able to increase the communication speed, since the IO is the limiting factor on the current setup.
+Because of the image processing chip it would be possible to increase the communication speed, since the IO is the limiting factor on the current setup.

-The biggest IO limit at the moment is the LCD, this is because the only reasonably priced LCD at this size that I could find use an SPI communication link.
+The biggest IO limit at the moment is the LCD, this is because the only reasonably priced LCD's at this size that were available on the market use an SPI communication link.
 Also the LCD driver chip is fairly slow using this link.

 The other main issue is the fact this system assumes your eyes are always directly behind the LCD.
-So, for a fully fledged system I would need to add some form of simple eye tracking to compensate for this.
+So, for a fully fledged system it would be required that some form of simple eye tracking should be added to compensate for this.

-While talking to other students on the course about my project, one individual mentioned research which could add dynamic prescription[^11].
-I thought this would be a good addition to my project as the glasses would be truly dynamic.
+While talking to other students on the course about the project, one individual mentioned research which could add dynamic prescription[^11].
+This would be a good addition to the project as this would make the glasses truly dynamic in the sense of not needing to buy another pair of glasses in the future as, the tint and prescription can be adjusted for users.

 **<>** By David Joseph Hawkins using **Atom** and **GitHub**